Adolescent sexuality in the United States: Benefits and negative effects

 The earlier onset of puberty can produce sexual drives when teens are not yet fully socialized to understand the potential social and emotional consequences of sexual activities.
 Some scholars claim that the risk for depression is "clearly elevated" for the sexually active of either gender.

 "We tend to focus on the health consequences of having sex, like pregnancy and STIs, but we also need to talk to [teens] about all the emotional consequences," some experts say.

 Some research suggests that two thirds of sexually active girls wish they had waited longer before having sex.
 Of seniors in high school, 74% of girls regret sexual experiences that they had.

 For girls, even modest involvement in sexual experimentation elevates depression risk.
 Sexually-active teenage girls are more than twice as likely to suffer depression compared to those who are not sexually active.

 Sex therapists have found that the roots of sexual issues facing adults often date back to regretful teenage experiences.
 Research has also found that being abstinent in the teen years was associated with better mental health at 29.
 Girls who were virgins at 18 were also less likely to have a mental illness at 40.

 Girls are "at particular risk for experiencing negative social and emotional consequences of having any type of sex," including oral sex.
 Girls are more than twice as likely as boys to say they felt bad about themselves and more than three times as likely to say they felt used as a result of engaging in sex or hookups.

 In a study of casual sex among adolescents, many girls believed they could have a purely-sexual experience with no emotional ties, and they believed it was sexist to assume otherwise.
 However, the study found that both girls and boys who hooked up often were depressed and did not feel very good about themselves.

+Effects on relationships

+When engaging in sexual acts the body produces oxytocin, a chemical produced in the brain to promote feelings of connection and love.